-We report on the experimental realization of an atom optical device, that allows scanning of an atomic beam.
-We used a time-modulated evanescent wave field above a glass surface to diffract a continuous beam of metastable Neon atoms at grazing incidence.
+We report on the experimental realization of an atom optical device that allows scanning of an atomic beam with a controllable diffraction grating for atomic waves.
+We used a time-modulated evanescent wave field above a glass surface to diffract a continuous beam of metastable neon atoms at grazing incidence.
 The diffraction angles and efficiencies were controlled by the frequency and form of modulation, respectively.
 With an optimized shape, obtained from a numerical simulation, we were able to transfer more than 50% of the atoms into the first order beam, which we were able to move over a range of 8 mrad.